sujitsilas/LungBiopsyNeedleSegmentation/README.md

 # Lung Biopsy Needle Segmentation in CT Scans

 Segmentation has become an essential component in a wide range of applications, from enhancing the self-driving capabilities of vehicles to facilitating medical image analysis.
 It involves partitioning images into multiple segments to distinguish between regions of interest and other regions [1].
 Medical image segmentation is a critical component in a clinical setting that can aid in diagnosis, treatment planning, and disease monitoring over time [2].
 The goal of this study is to segment lung biopsy needles in CT scans.
-We utilize a U-Net architecture with a pretrained VGG16 backbone to perform binary segmentation of biopsy needles in CT scans.
-Our model achieves a precision of 0.5819 and a composite score of 0.5322, calculated as the weighted mean of the dice score and sensitivity.
+We utilize a U-Net architecture with a pretrained VGG16 backbone to perform binary segmentation on biopsy needles in CT scans.
+Our model achieves a sensitivity of 0.5084, an F1Score of 0.4705, and a composite score of 0.4950 calculated as a the weighted mean of the dice score and sensitivity.

 ### Keywords